WVUHPC/Introduction-HPC/_episodes/01-introduction.md

 ### CPU Brands and Product lines

 There are only two manufacturers that hold most of the market for PC consumer computing: Intel and AMD.
-There are several others manufacturers of CPUs but those are mostly for SmartPhones, Photo Cameras, Musical Instruments, or very specialized HPC clusters.
+There are several others manufacturers of CPUs but those are mostly for Smart Phones, Photo Cameras, Musical Instruments, or very specialized HPC clusters and equipment.

-More than a decade ago, the main featured used for marketing purposes on a CPU was the speed.
-That has changed now, as CPUs are not getting faster, but include complexity that is hard to market with a single number.
-That is why CPUs are now marketed with "Product Lines" and the Models are less representative of the actual characteristics of a given machine.
+More than a decade ago, the main feature used for marketing purposes on a CPU was the speed.
+That has changed now as CPUs are not getting much faster due to faster clock speed.
+It is hard to market the performance of a new processor with a single number.
+That is why CPUs are now marketed with "Product Lines" and the "Model numbers" those number bear no direct relation with the actual characteristics of a given processor.

-For example, Intel Core i3 processors are marketed to entry level machines more tailored to basic computing tasks like word processing and web browsing.
-On the other hand, Intel’s Core i7 and i9 processors are for high-end products aimed at the top of the line gaming rigs able to run the most recent titles at high FPS and resolutions.
+For example, Intel Core i3 processors are marketed for entry level machines more tailored to basic computing tasks like word processing and web browsing.
+On the other hand, Intel’s Core i7 and i9 processors are for high-end products aimed at the top of the line gaming machines able to run the most recent titles at high FPS and resolutions.
 Machines for enterprise usage are usually under the Xeon Line.

-On AMD’s side, you have the Athlon line aimed at entry-level users, all the way to the Ryzen 7 designed mostly for enthusiasts and gamers.
+On AMD’s side, you have the Athlon line aimed at entry-level users, From Ryzen(TM) 3 for basic applications, all the way to the Ryzen(TM) 9 designed mostly for enthusiasts and gamers.
 AMD also has product lines for enterprises like EPYC Server Processors.

 ### Cores